Alana Smith (tennis)

 Alana Smith (born November 9, 1999) is an American tennis player.

+She has a career-high WTA singles ranking of 291, reached in September 2025.
+Her career-high WTA doubles ranking is No. 90, achieved on August 24, 2026.

 Smith made her WTA Tour main-draw debut at the 2017 Washington Open in the doubles draw, partnering Skylar Morton.

+Teaming up with Weronika Falkowska, she won her first WTA 125 doubles title at the 2026 Polish Open, defeating Martyna Kubka and Alicja Rosolska in the final.